brson/brson.github.com/_posts/2021-01-30-dfinity-impressions.md

 There's another issue here &mdash;
 the installer's text claims

-> "The dfinity Canister SDK is licensed under the Alpha dfinity Canister SDK License Agreement"
+> "The DFINITY Canister SDK is licensed under the Alpha dfinity Canister SDK License Agreement"

 But also, the source for at least _part_ of the Canister SDK